laboon/CS1632_Spring2018/deliverables/6/deliverable6.md

 Your paper should include the following three sections.
 You should LABEL each section clearly.
 You may use graphs, charts, etc. if these would help in understanding your position.

-Your program MUST have at least 70% test coverage and have four or fewer errors from Rubocop (run on default settings).
-Using reek may be helpful but it is not required for this deliverable.

-You are not _required_ to create a traceability matrix for this assignment, but it would be a good addition to ensure that you have verified all of the requirements.

 1. A review of the program's overall quality.
-This should be done using the Red-Yellow-Green template.
+This should be done using the Red-Yellow-Green template (as explained in the lecture on "Interacting wih Stakeholders").
 It is up to you to determine the subsets of functionality and/or subsystems.
 2. Areas of concern.
 We want the program to compare favorably in terms of features and quality with similar software.
 If there are known defects, list them here.
 These should be written using the standard defect template.
 It is much better for your grade if you find a defect yourself and report it than if I find it.
 3. Testing strategies used.
 You should answer the following questions.
    1. What kinds of tests did you write?
 Why?
    2. What percentage of time/effort was allocated to each kind of test?
    3. What kinds of things did you discover in exploratory testing?
    4. If you developed a manual testing plan, include it here.

+Your program MUST have at least 70% test coverage and have four or fewer errors from Rubocop (run on default settings).
+Using reek may be helpful but it is not required for this deliverable.

+You are not _required_ to create a traceability matrix for this assignment, but it would be a good addition to ensure that you have verified all of the requirements.

 ## Program Functionality